thibaut-neoledge/azure-docs.fr-fr/articles/dns/dns-getstarted-create-recordset.md

 <properties
-   pageTitle="Création d’un jeu d’enregistrements et d’enregistrements pour une zone DNS à l’aide de PowerShell | Microsoft Azure" description="Création d’enregistrements hôtes pour Azure DNS.
-Configuration d’enregistrements et de jeux d’enregistrements à l’aide de PowerShell" services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Create a record set and records for a DNS zone using PowerShell | Microsoft Azure" description="How to create host records for Azure DNS.Setting up record sets and records using PowerShell" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>